Find out more about the steps involved in our handling of complaints made to the Ombudsman and the Commissioner

 Withdrawing a complaint

 Complaints can be withdrawn at any stage.
-We will take no further action in relation to withdrawn complaints except to advise Ahpra it has been withdrawn or, in exceptional circumstances, to take action to prevent a serious risk of harm.
+We will take no further action in relation to withdrawn complaints except to advise Ahpra or the accreditation organisation it has been withdrawn or, in exceptional circumstances, to take action to prevent a serious risk of harm.

 Investigation processInvestigation process